arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/display-output-webgl/content.md

 fioctl login
 ```

-## Setting The Container

-### Foundries Option
-If you did it within **Foundries.io** you will see the home-screen for some seconds and then it will fade-out and open the Aquarium 3D from [WebGL samples - Aquarium](https://webglsamples.org/aquarium/aquarium.html).
+**With Foundries:** If you did it within **Foundries.io** you will see the home-screen for some seconds and then it will fade-out and open the Aquarium 3D from [WebGL samples - Aquarium](https://webglsamples.org/aquarium/aquarium.html).

-### "Offline" Option
-In case you downloaded the [portenta-containers repository](https://github.com/arduino/portenta-containers) and pushed the container to your Portenta X8, you will need to connect your board directly to your computer and run the `adb shell`.
+**With downloaded repository:** In case you downloaded the [portenta-containers repository](https://github.com/arduino/portenta-containers) and pushed the container to your Portenta X8, you will need to connect your board directly to your computer and run the `adb shell`.

-#### Connect to a Wi-Fi
+### Connect to a Wi-Fi

 Check the available Wi-Fi access points
 ```